Geeksltd/MSharp.Docs/how-to/uiComposition/sharedvsPage-ownedModules.md

     }
 }
 ```
-## Binding conflict in the multiple modules
+## Binding conflict in pages with multiple modules
-When you use multiple instances of a module on a page, you may encounter binding conflict.
-This can be avoided with `Prefix`.
+When you use multiple modules on a page, you may encounter a binding conflict.
+This can be avoided with using `Prefix` method.
 ## Example
 Suppose that we have two list modules in a page and both modules are using searching and paging.
 ```csharp